Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Control with Guarantees

 \subsection{Scenario-based optimal control}

-In the previous section, we have shown that a finite number of samples from the distribution over dynamics and state trajectories can be used to provide probabilistic guarantees for existing control laws.
-A natural question is whether the finite number of samples can also be used to find a control law or input trajectory that minimizes the cost (\ref{eq:cost}) while satisfying the constraints (\ref{eq:constraints}) with high probability.
-As we will show in the following, using the samples generated by the PMCMC algorithm, it is possible to formulate the search for such an input trajectory\footnote{Note that the considerations given here can be readily extended to finding parameters of arbitrary parametric control laws $\bm{\pi}(\cdot)$.} $\bm{u}_{0:H}$ as a deterministic OCP for whose solution probabilistic guarantees can directly be provided.
-For this purpose, we consider Algorithm \ref{alg:scenario_generation} as a map from an input trajectory $\bm{u}_{0:H}$ to samples $\bm{y}_{0:H}^{[1:K]}$ and $J_H^{[1:K]}$.
-We propose to use the sample mean as an estimator of the expected cost.
-This sample average approximation yields the objective
+In the previous section, we have shown that a finite number of scenarios $\bm{\delta}^{[1:K]}$ can be used to provide probabilistic guarantees for existing control laws.
+A natural question is whether these scenarios can also be used directly to find a control law or input trajectory that robustly minimizes the cost (\ref{eq:cost}) while satisfying the constraints (\ref{eq:constraints}) with high probability.
+As we will show in the following, it is possible to formulate the search for such an input trajectory\footnote{Note that the considerations given here can be readily extended to finding parameters of arbitrary parametric control laws $\bm{\pi}(\cdot)$.} $\bm{u}_{0:H}$ as a deterministic OCP for whose solution probabilistic constraint satisfaction guarantees can be directly provided.
+For this purpose, we make use of the ideas presented in Sec.~\ref{sub:control_analysis} and formulate the following OCP:

-which is a deterministic function of the input trajectory $\bm{u}_{0:H}$.
-The constraints (\ref{eq:constraints}) must also be included to ensure the safe operation of the system.
-In order to derive probabilistic guarantees, these must be enforced for all models, which leads to the OCP
+In order to ensure the robust minimization of the cost (\ref{eq:cost}), the objective of the OCP is to minimize the worst-case cost $\overline{J_H}$, i.e., similar to (\ref{eq:worst_case_cost}), the costs of all scenarios must be less than or equal to $\overline{J_H}$ resulting in (\ref{eq:scenario_OCP_cost_constraints}).
+The forward simulation utilized in Sec.~\ref{sub:control_analysis} (Algorithm~\ref{alg:forward_simulation}) is implicitly included in the optimization problem via the constraints (\ref{eq:scenario_OCP_dynamic_constraints_1}-\ref{eq:scenario_OCP_dynamic_constraints_2}).
+Similar to the previous section, we also require that the constraints (\ref{eq:constraints}) are satisfied for all scenarios, resulting in (\ref{eq:scenario_OCP_constraints}).

-This optimization problem is deterministic, more precisely, a nonlinear programming (NLP) problem in which the uncertainty about the unknown system is incorporated by considering multiple deterministic samples rather than in terms of distributions.
-The problem can thus be solved with well-known methods; see \cite{ruszczynski2011} for an overview.
+The optimization problem (\ref{eq:scenario_OCP}) is deterministic, more precisely, a nonlinear programming (NLP) problem in which the uncertainty about the unknown system is incorporated by considering multiple deterministic scenarios rather than in terms of distributions.
+The problem can thus be solved with well-known methods; see \cite{nocedal2006} for an overview.
 Since the problem (\ref{eq:scenario_OCP}) is generally non-convex, convergence to the global minimum cannot be guaranteed.
-However, locally optimal solutions are also well suited for many practical applications.
-With the following assumptions about the solver, providing formal guarantees for the solution is still possible.
+However, locally optimal solutions are also well-suited for many practical applications.